kilpkonn/msc-thesis/main.typ

 = Future work <future-work>
 In this section, we will discuss some of the work that could be done to improve term search in `rust-analyzer`.
 Some of these topics consist of features that were not in the scope of this thesis.
-Other focus on improving the `rust-analyzer` functionality overall.
+Others focus on improving the `rust-analyzer` functionality overall.

 ==== More permissive borrow checking
 The current borrow checking algorithm we implemented for `rust-analyzer` is rather conservative and also forbids many of the correct programs.